DarumaGH/DarumaGH.github.io/README.md

 # Portfolio

 Welcome to my portfolio!
-I'm a **Media Student** focusing on **Game Development**.
+I'm a **Media Student** focusing on **Software Development**.
 Here I showcase my projects, experiences, and skills in game development and software engineering.

 ---